Why it’s so hard to know how effective vaccines are against the Delta variant

 Still, Pfizer is looking ahead to producing a booster vaccine specifically targeting Delta.
 The company says it has seen “encouraging” data in its third-dose trial.
 But government officials are more cautious.
 Last week, the Centers for Disease Control and Prevention and the Food and Drug Administration issued a joint statement telling vaccinated Americans they do not need a third dose.
 Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, also said in several interviews that there’s not enough data to recommend a booster shot at this time.
 So far vaccines appear to be very effective, he said.
 Health experts agree.

 “At some point in the future we may need a third shot,” Megan Ranney, an emergency physician at Rhode Island Hospital and associate professor at Brown University, told a local Rhode Island news station.
 But it may specifically be for people who are immunocompromised or for older Americans with multiple health issues, she said.
-Instead, she says we should focus on getting more people vaccinated, as the Delta variant is having a profound effect on unvaccinated people, especially children.
+Instead, she says we should focus on getting more people vaccinated, as the Delta variant is having a profound effect on unvaccinated people, especially young people.
 “Until more of us show up and get this full immunization, I am worried,” she says.